browserengineering/book/book/accessibility.md

 [^vimperator]: Though it's not the only solution.
 The old
-    [Vimperator][vimperator] browser extension for Firefox and its successors instead show one- or two-letter codes next to each clickable element, and let the user type those codes to activate that element.
+    [Vimperator][vimperator] browser extension for Firefox and its successors instead shows one- or two-letter codes next to each clickable element, and lets the user type those codes to activate that element.

 [vimperator]: http://vimperator.org/